-Office: 204 Stubbs Hall
+Office: 204 Stubbs HallEmail: dtiron1@lsu.edu

-Email: dtiron1@lsu.edu

-Phone: (225) 578-2531

-• Office Hours: Online via Zoom Wednesdays from 1:30-3:30pm, or by appointment.
-Zoom Meeting ID and password will be posted to the course Moodle site.
+• Office Hours: Tuesdays and Thursdays from 3:30-4:30pm, or by appointment.

 Course Description: This course is an introductory lecture in international relations, a subfield of political science.
 No previous coursework or background in international relations or political science is required.
 The general purpose of the course is twofold: the first is to provide students with the current theoretical frameworks and methodological approaches utilized in the study of international relations, including the approaches used in more specific areas such as conflict and international political economy.
 The second goal of the course is to expand students' knowledge of international affairs and institutions, including historical and contemporary issues of significance.
 These two purposes are not mutually exclusive, and as such there will be a large degree of interplay between them, including the use of the theoretical frameworks presented to contextualize and interpret current events.
 Students who successfully complete this course will be able to apply the theories and models utilized in the study of international relations to contemporary current events for the purposes of increasing the student's understanding of the relevant actors, their goals and actions, and the factors which inhibit or facilitate cooperation or conflict.